surrealdb/surrealdb/lib/fuzz/utils/surrealdb-reproduce/README.md

 1. Download the relevant test case [from OSS-Fuzz](https://oss-fuzz.com/testcases?open=yes&project=surrealdb).
 2. Identify if the test case contains binary data (i.e. produced by `fuzz_structured_executor`) or a plain-text query.
 3. Run this tool using `cargo run` and provide the path to the test case.
-This will use the locally checked out version of SurrealDB.
+This will use the current local branch of SurrealDB.
    - If the test case contains a plain-text query string, provide the `-s` flag to perform parsing.
 4. The crash should trigger and print relevant information that should help you identify cause of the crash.
    - If the output does not contain sufficient information, provide the `-b` flag to get a full backtrace.
    - If you want to identify if the crash can be triggered remotely, provide the `-r` flag to spawn a server.
-5. Amend the code to resolve (or pinpoint) the bug and run the tool again to attempt to reproduce the crash with the new changes.
+5. Amend the code to resolve (or pinpoint) the bug and run the tool again to try to reproduce the crash after the changes.

 ## Alternatives